tegos-article/article-dont-let-your-staging-server-die-separate-task-scheduling-in-laravel/1-article.md

 ## Conclusions

 Separate task schedules by environment from day one, and let staging take it easy.
 Heavy jobs should run less often and keep only essential maintenance routines.
-Copying production schedules blindly to staging is a fast track to chaos - test servers usually have less CPU and memory.
+Copying production schedules blindly to staging is a fast track to chaos.
+They usually have less CPU and memory anyway.

-After these changes, staging CPU drops to 15-20%, tests run smoothly, and deployments feel confident.
+With these changes, staging CPU usage drops to 15-20%, tests run smoothly, and deployments feel confident.
 Production stays strong and untouched.
-This setup scales easily - just add environment checks for new tiers.
+This setup is easy for scales: just add environment checks for new commands.

 Your staging environment should mirror production functionally, not identically.
 Adjust task frequencies to match your server resources.
-Your infrastructure will thank you.
+Your infrastructure will appreciate it.

+## Author's Note

+Thanks for sticking around!
+Find me on [dev.to](https://dev.to/tegos), [linkedin](https://www.linkedin.com/in/ivan-mykhavko/), or you can check out my work on [github](https://github.com/tegos).

+**Notes from real-world Laravel.**